ShenhavBarziv/upload/README.md

 # Easy File Upload Application

 This Node.js application provides a user-friendly way to upload files from your phone or any other device to your PC.
+It allows you to quickly transfer files over a local network using a simple web interface.

 ## Getting Started